bernisaur/hello-world/README.md

 # hello-world
-This is a test /n
+This is a test \n
 Hi Im Bernard